oshinika/Bcrypt_Hashing/README.md

 1. Open the deployment.toml file located in the `<IS_HOME>/repository/conf` directory.

-2. Add the following configuration under the `[user_store.properties]` section.
+2. Add the following configurations under the `[user_store.properties]` section.
 If the section does not exist, you can add it.

    ```bash
      [user_store.properties]